-Summary: In this article, RealWealth® Co-CEO Rich Fettke shares his views on the best places to invest money right now (in the Coronavirus Age).
-Learn about financial tips to protect yourself during these tough times as well as potential deals for investors.
+Summary: In this article, RealWealth® Co-Founder Rich Fettke shares his views on the best places to invest money in today’s market.
+Learn about financial tips to protect yourself during these uncertain times as well as potential deals for investors.

-What Are the Best Places to Invest Money Today?
+What Are the Best Places To Invest Money in 2023

-In my opinion, the best places to invest or keep your money right now due to Coronavirus are in (1) gold and silver, (2) cash in a safe in your home, (3) a maximum of $250,000 in FDIC insured banks, (4) Bet against commercial lending, (5) farmland, (6) affordable rental properties, or (7) paying off your home.
+In my opinion, the best places to invest or keep your money right now are in (1) gold and silver, (2) cash in a safe in your home, (3) a maximum of $250,000 in FDIC insured banks, (4) farmland, (5) affordable rental properties, (6) possibly paying off your home.
 I’ll also talk about helpful financial tips during these tough times.

-Here are 7 of the best places to invest money right now… in the age of Coronavirus.
+Here are 6 of the best places to invest money right now…

 If the market crashes and all other stocks are lost, gold should follow historical trends and go up, or at least hold most of its value.
 Gold is a great way to protect yourself from losing everything during these times of uncertainty.